Sean Rad

-Sean Rad (born May 22, 1986) is an American entrepreneur, best known for being the co-founder of Tinder.
+Sean Rad (born May 22, 1986) is an American entrepreneur and Founder of Tinder.
 Rad launched Tinder in 2012 and, by 2015, Tinder was the top grossing app in 99 countries.
 By 2017, Tinder became the highest grossing app in Apple's App Store.

 Rad holds 15 patents for his work, including the patent for Tinder's "double opt-in" system, in which users must match before they can exchange messages.

 In 2017, Rad left Tinder over a valuation dispute with Tinder's parent company, IAC/Match Group.
-In 2018, Rad and Tinder's founding team filed a $2 billion lawsuit against IAC.
-In 2022, the lawsuit was settled for $441 million.
+In 2018, Rad and Tinder's founding team filed a $2 billion lawsuit against IAC, which was later settled in 2022 for $441 million.

 Early life and career

-Rad was born in Los Angeles, California to an Iranian Jewish family.
+Rad was born in Los Angeles, California to a Persian Jewish family.
 His parents emigrated from Iran in the 1970s.
 He has a large family with 12 uncles and aunts and 42 first cousins.

 Rad attended private school.
 During high school, he founded a band and interned for an entertainment manager.
 He later decided that being an artist wasn't for him.

 In 2004, Rad enrolled at the University of Southern California (USC).
 That same year, he started his first company, Orgoo, a unified messaging and video communications platform.
 Rad leveraged a network of USC computer science students to help him build the Orgoo technology.
 In 2006, Rad left USC to pursue his business ventures.